 My 10th grade American mathematics teacher whispers the horrible news: “Somebody shot the president.”

 Oh my God, one student, an African-American girl, says as she holds her hands to her face.
 I never saw so much anguish as I did on that girl’s pretty young face.
 She starts to cry.
 Others talk.
 They talk over each other.
 The noise gets louder.
-You can’t hear your self think, everyone is talking what sounds like “gibberish” and for the first time in my young life I think I understand what the word, “chaos,” actually means.
-There seems to be no escape from complete and utter disorder.
+You can’t hear your self-think, everyone is talking what sounds like “gibberish” and for the first time in my young life, I think I understand what the word, “chaos,” actually means.
+There seems to be no escape from the complete and utter disorder.

 Next, our confident and normally strong teacher — Miss Kelly — is restoring a little calm, raising her voice to get our attention, telling us to gather our school things, to leave the classroom and to go to the auditorium.